dcastil/tailwind-merge/docs/api-reference.md

 `fromTheme` doesn't return the values from the theme scale, but rather another function which is used by tailwind-merge internally to retrieve the theme values. tailwind-merge can differentiate the theme getter function from a validator because it has a `isThemeGetter` property set to `true`.

 When using TypeScript, the function only allows passing the default theme group IDs as the `key` argument.
 If you use custom theme group IDs, you need to pass them as the generic type argument `AdditionalThemeGroupIds`.
 In case you aren't using the default tailwind-merge config and use a different set of theme group IDs entirely, you can also pass them as the generic type argument `DefaultThemeGroupIdsInner`.
+If you want to allow any keys, you can call it as `fromTheme<string>('anything-goes-here')`.

 `fromTheme` can be used like this: